k8debug/vpk/public/docs/datasource.md

 ###### Datasource
 ---

-Viewing any infomation within VpK requires the user to connect to a datasource.
+Viewing any infomation within VpK requires the user to connect to a snapshot of K8 information.
 This is the first task any time the application is started.
-Using the dropdown with the _"Select data source"_ value shown select the desired option.
+Using the dropdown with the _"Select snapshot"_ value shown select the desired option.

 <img style="float: center;" src="docs/docimages/dataSourceDropDown.png" width="180" height="112">